flybywiresim/docs/docs/fbw-a32nx/feature-guides/autopilot-fbw.md

 ??? info "Climb performance is not satisfying or plane drops or increases nose heavily on approach"

-    Ensure that you're using modern flight model (Options -> General -> Flight Model).
-Beside that also ensure that you don't have any mods or add-ons installed that have influence on the flight model or other physics.
+    Ensure that you don't have any mods or add-ons installed that have influence on the flight model or other physics.

 ??? info "Autopilot oscillates when using time compression"